klaytn/klaytn-docs/docs/misc/faq.md

 Yes.
 Klaytn Virtual Machine (KLVM) is compatible with EVM bytecode.
 [ERC-20](../smart-contract/sample-contracts/erc-20/README.md) and [ERC-721](../smart-contract/sample-contracts/erc-20/README.md) written in Solidity for Etherem can be deployed and executed on Klaytn.

-Further Klatyn-specific token standard can be defined.
+Further Klatyn-specific token standards can be defined.
 Follow the [KIP (Klaytn Improvement Proposal)]() and join the discussion.